alexander-kastil/angular-basics/labs/L6-reactive-signal-store/readme.md

     })
     ```

--   Just to check add the following to the template and run the app:
+5.  **Display food items:** A basic loop is added to the `food.component.html` template to display loaded food items.

     ```html
     <div>